appbaseio/reactivesearch/content/docs/data/model.md

 ---
 title: 'Data Model'
-meta_title: 'Data Model with ElasticSearch and appbase.io'
+meta_title: 'Data Model with Elasticsearch and appbase.io'
-meta_description: 'How to model data with ElasticSearch and appbase.io'
+meta_description: 'How to model data with Elasticsearch and appbase.io'
 keywords:
     - dataschema
     - appbase